Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Benefits:

-The benefits are comparatively less when used alone than when in combination with Prozac (see above).
+The benefits are comparatively less when used alone than combined with Prozac (see above).

 Used at a much lower dosage than when used for depression, Amitriptyline has been in use for years for fibromyalgia.